Moon in Aquarius: Bridging the Gap between Ideas and Reality

 But detachment does not provide protection.
 Aquarians do bleed from their social wounds.
 I first learned this from my good friend Molly.
 With her Aquarius Moon, she’s a citizen of the world.
 Wherever we go, restaurant, concert, meeting, or hike in the woods, we run into someone she knows.
 True to the eccentric and egalitarian nature of Aquarius, her eclectic interests connect her with a wide variety of people.
 Molly knows bikers, classical musicians, drug addicts, and recovering alcoholics; also, equestrians, born-again Christians, native American traditionalists, holistic health practitioners, dog breeders and more.
 Yet social rejection has been her recurring theme.
 Reading for Aquarians over the years, I’ve learned to ask this standard Aquarius question: “Have there been times when you felt like an outcast?”
 The answer is always yes.

-The Non-Judgemental Moon
+The Non-Judgmental Moon

 Moon in Aquarius: This gives some inclination for astrology, fortune telling, dreaming, visions, mediumship, mysticism, and the occult generally.
 Subjects that are unusual, original, eccentric, and novel, attract you.
 You may become a freemason, or join some secret or mystical society, association or brotherhood.
 You are broad and humanitarian in your sympathies; fraternises readily with those who are congenial to you, you’re easily drawn into the company of such, and will be found in some club, society, association, or group of those similarly minded.
 You have an inclination for political, educational, and scientific work, and may join any movement or public body relating to these; you also have some inclination for local politics and municipal affairs.
 You’re sociable and sympathetic in manner, and desirous of the good opinion of others, and yet may be very independent, unorthodox, and unconventional at times.
 Alan Leo